 Lyft is Uber's biggest rival in the US.
 Many firms, including Uber, are racing to develop driverless cars, which they hope can be paired with journey-booking systems to revolutionise transport.
-The move is set to escalate rivalry between Waymo and Uber, which are fighting a court battle over self-driving technology.
 A three-pronged attack on fake news & problematic content.
 Just google it: The student project that changed the world.
 Image copyright Getty Images "Dad, what happens when you die?

 The depressingly toxic nature of internet conversations is of increasing concern to many publishers.
 But now Google thinks it may have an answer - using computers to moderate comments.
 The search giant has developed something called Perspective, which it describes as a technology that uses machine learning to identify problematic comments.
 Google creates new self-driving car company.
 Image copyright Getty Images Google is putting its self-driving car technology into a new company which it will call Waymo, the firm has announced.